A slack clone in 5 lines of bash

 : gum style --border=rounded --bold --foreground=#F00 "Hello World !"

-message and see something that looks like the following appear in the channel:
+as a suc message and see something that looks like the following appear in the channel:

 ╭─────────────╮